cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 Note the following:

 <ul>
-<li>Compliance Pentests start from 5 credits and go up to 20 credits.
-Compliance Pentests requiring more than 20 credits don’t get immediate confirmation.
+<li>Comprehensive Pentests start from 5 credits and go up to 20 credits.
+Comprehensive Pentests requiring more than 20 credits don’t get immediate confirmation.
 We’ll specify the number of required credits after reviewing the pentest.</li>
 <li>{{% min-credits-report %}}</li>
 <li>We may adjust the number of credits after reviewing your pentest</li>
 </ul>